 Contemporary African Art is difficult to categorize just as singularly defining 'art' in the 21st Century is virtually impossible.
-In fact, most art directors, curators and historians would today be extremely hesitant to commit to such a definition.
+In fact, most art directors, curators and historians would, today, be extremely hesitant to commit to such a definition.

 Contemporary African Art particularly cannot be generalized and reduced to a singular concept simply by the fact that there are many art scenes happening all over Africa and each is fuelled by its own contextual parameters.